Digital Factory: Data security, risk management, industry 4.0, robotics and artificial intelligence

 - Rob Norris (Head of Enterprise and Cyber Security at Fujitsu in EMEIA) in his presentation “Securing Digital Identities” will ask the questions “How do we know which device we can trust?” or “How do they interact with humans?”.
 He shares in a joint discussion Fujitsu’s experiences and how the company prepares its customers and employees for the digital future.

 - Eugene Kaspersky (CEO and visionary) discusses the topic “Future of Digital Trust” on the main stage.

-The questions surrounding Digital Factory will also naturally assume an important role in the 30 or more other presentations and discussions at Command Control.
-In the Data Protection Theme World they will be examined from different perspectives and be interpreted for different roles within a company: CEOs, CIOs, CDOS, CROs, CSOs, CISOs, HR and Production Managers as well as Heads of Legal Departments.
-They will all be informed comprehensively and specific to their roles in the Digital Factory Theme World.
+The questions surrounding Digital Factory were also naturally assume an important role in the 30 or more other presentations and discussions at Command Control 2018.
+In the Data Protection Theme World they were examined from different perspectives and be interpreted for different roles within a company: CEOs, CIOs, CDOS, CROs, CSOs, CISOs, HR and Production Managers as well as Heads of Legal Departments.
+They were all be informed comprehensively and specific to their roles in the Digital Factory Theme World.